101 Best Things to Do on Oʻahu, Hawaiʻi

 Read My Separate Post: Mauʻumae Ridge Trail

-Additionally, all of these options make for an easy adventure if you’re staying at or near the Turtle Bay Resort.
+Additionally, all of these options make for a very easy and conveinient adventure if you’re staying at or near the Turtle Bay Resort.

 Just as I described the Kahuku-Lāʻie stretch of the North Shore above, Polo Beach in Mokulēʻia also makes for one of the quietest beaches on Oʻahu to getaway!
 To show just that, this photo was taken midday on a Saturday!